 Establishment of EMIC

-The establishment of the Environmental Mutagen Information Center (EMIC) at Oak Ridge in 1969 resulted in the first data base in which the literature on environmental mutagenesis was gathered, organized, and made accessable electronically.
-This data base permited the field of genetic toxicology to move rapidly in the 1970s and early 1980s to evaluate systematically a variety of test methods and test results.
+The establishment of the Environmental Mutagen Information Center (EMIC) at Oak Ridge in 1969 resulted in the first data base in which the literature on environmental mutagenesis was gathered, organized, and made accessible electronically.
+This data base permitted the field of genetic toxicology to move rapidly in the 1970s and early 1980s to evaluate systematically a variety of test methods and test results.

 Establishment of GENE-TOX Program